yunjiewuw/Ecommerce_Transaction_Database_Analysis/README.md

 - :heavy_check_mark: Model Evaluation:
 Assess the performance of the trained models using metrics such as accuracy and confusion matrix.

----
-## Technologies Used
+## Dataset
-Python: Programming language used for data analysis and modeling.
-- pandas: Library for data manipulation and analysis.
-- scikit-learn: Library for machine learning algorithms and evaluation metrics.(Kmeans, LogisticRegression, SVM)
-- mlxtend: apriori algorithm
-- matplotlib and seaborn: Libraries for data visualization.
+The dataset used for this analysis comprises transactional data from the public Kaggle Database: [Marketing Insights for E-Commerce Company](https://www.kaggle.com/datasets/rishikumarrajvansh/marketing-insights-for-e-commerce-company)